Dynatrace/multi-monitor-updater/README.md

 ## Support

 Please note that the app is intended mostly for educational purposes.
 It aims to illustrate the main concepts of app development and should be easy to understand.
-Therefor it provides only limited functionality and does not always cover all edge cases.
+Therefore it provides only limited functionality and does not always cover all edge cases.
 You can use the app as a starting point for your own development.
 It is covered under the “light support” provisions of the Dynatrace terms and conditions.

 ## Getting Started with your Dynatrace App